embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/avoiding-errors/template.md

 });
 ```

-Similar to `{{assert-must-preload}}`, if the `followAuthor` action is called without the post's author being loaded the developer will see a dev-time error.
+If the `followAuthor` action is called without the post's author being loaded the developer will see a dev-time error.